TACC/tacc_stats/README.md

     $ git clone https://github.com/TACC/tacc_stats
     $ pip install --user -e tacc_stats
 ~~~

 Scripts and executables will be installed in
 '~/.local/bin' and Python modules in '~/.local/lib'.

-The `monitor` script must be run as root to read all hardware counters.
+The `monitord` script must be run as root to read all hardware counters.

 ### Detailed Install

 1. *Introduction*
-The build system is based on `distutils`.
-It configures the C extensions
+The build system uses Python's `distutils` module.
+The C extensions
-and Python modules for a particular site.
-The configure file
+and Python modules for a particular site are configured using the `setup.cfg`.
-`setup.cfg` should be customized for your specific system before installation.
+Thus the configure file `setup.cfg` should be customized for your site before installation.
 The installation will place a number of scripts into the Python `bin`
 directory and the modules in the Python `lib` directory.

 2. *Configure*
 All configuring should be specified in the `setup.cfg`
 file.

+The meaning of every field in the `[OPTIONS]` section are as follows:

+    `RMQ`               True/False Whether to use RabbitMQ messaging for sending data or rely on rsync
+    `MODE`              DAEMON/CRON Whether to build `monitord` as a cron launched application or daemon service
+    `SERVER`            The server which accepts data from all nodes
+    `FREQUENCY`         The frequency at which samples are taken in DAEMON mode

 The meaning of every field  in the `[PATH]` section is specified here:

     `stats_dir`          The directory that `monitor` writes to